 Singularity, which is a companion volume to Opportunity, was published in 2009 by Random House New Zealand and Jonathan Cape in the UK.
 Singularity was short-listed for The Cork City - Frank O'Connor International Short Story Award in 2009.

-Grimshaw's newest work is The Night Book (Random House New Zealand, 2010).
+The Night Book was published by Random House New Zealand in 2010.
 Roza’s quiet, orderly life is about to be changed forever.
 In the next few months there will be an election, and she may soon become the Prime Minister's wife.
 She has faced the prospect with relative calm, but a chance encounter with party donor Simon Lampton sparks a chain of consequences that will bring turmoil to both their lives.
+The Night Book (Random House New Zealand, 2010) was a finalist in the Fiction category of the New Zealand Post Book Awards 2011.

 Charlotte Grimshaw was interviewed by Nicholas Reid in the anthology, Words Chosen Carefully, edited by Siobhan Harvey (Cape Catley Ltd, 2010).